 Section 8.
-That Section 4.4.13, "Central Business District (CBD)", Subsection (G) "Civic Open Spaces". of the Land Development Regulations of the City of Delray Beach, Florida, be and the same is hereby amended as follows and Subsection (H) "Incentive program" shall remain the same as previously adopted:
+That Section 4.4.13, "Central Business District (CBD)", Subsection (G) "Civic Open Spaces". of the Land Development Regulations of the City of Delray Beach, Florida, be and the same is hereby amended as follows:

 - (G) Civic open spaces.
 Civic open spaces are privately maintained outdoor spaces which are accessible by the general public, improve the pedestrian environment, are aesthetically pleasing, and serve as an amenity for the city as a whole as well as for occupants of the building which the open space serves. - (1) Amount required.
 New development or additions of gross floor area equal to 20 percent or more to existing buildings shall provide civic open space as follows: - (a) Sites smaller than 20,000 square feet have no civic open space requirement.
-The first 20,000 square feet of sites larger than 20,000 square feet are not used in the computation of required civic open spaces. - (b) Sites between 20,000 and 40,000 square feet are required to provide five percent of the site's area that is above 20,000 square feet as civic open space. - (c) Sites 40,000 square feet or more.
-Sites 40,000 square feet of more in size are required to provide civic open space as follows: - 1.
+The first 20,000 square feet of sites larger than 20,000 square feet are not used in the computation of required civic open spaces. - (b) Sites between 20,000 and 40,000 square feet are required to provide five percent of the site's area that is above 20,000 square feet as civic open space. - (c) Sites 40,000 square feet of more in size are required to provide civic open space as follows: - 1.
 Five percent of the site's area between 20,000 and 40,000 square feet; plus - 2.
-Seven Nine percent of the site's area above 40,000 square feet.
+Nine percent of the site's area above 40,000 square feet.